 It hadn’t really occurred to us until recently that this would even be considered a recipe.
 We’ve made it lots of different ways, too.
 Sometimes we’ve added a splash of red wine, but most often we keep it simple like we’ve done here.

-Very basic ingredients of butter, salt and pepper are always the foundation, but the one flavor enhancer we would never skip is worcestershire sauce.
-The flavor blends just perfectly with the earthiness of the mushrooms and the sweetness of the onions.
+- The Worcestershire sauce blends just perfectly with the earthiness of the mushrooms and the sweetness of the onions.

 You will find garlic added to a lot of recipes out there, but that’s one ingredient we don’t use.
 If you love garlic in everything feel free to toss some in towards the end of cooking, but my personal opinion is that it’s a bit overpowering.